jamesfricker/bobcat-sdk/bobcat-maths/README.md

 1000, and 1e12.
 You need to enable ruint with `ruint-enabled`.
 It might be more appropriate to use ruint if you're already using U256 from alloy, given the amount of code reuse presumably.

+A major shortcoming with this testing is that we're using this in the context of 9lives without an isolated testing envrionment.
+That needs doing to be sure about this.